MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 :::image type="content" source="Media/docusign/enable-integrations.png" alt-text="The Enable integration options inside design studio.":::
 1. Select the links to resolve the connection references and enable cloud flows in Power Automate, ensuring both cloud flows are **on**.
     > [!NOTE]
-    > Use your DocuSign credentials for the DocuSign flow and a connection to Dataverse.
+    > Use the appropriate credentials to access DocuSign and Dataverse.
 1. Return to the Enable integration side panel in design studio and select the checkbox next to the text *I have resolved the connection references*.
 1. Select **Next**.
 1. Select **Close**.